 This map shows the areas where installation of cycle tracks and bike lanes are planned

-*Please note: Based on feedback, the sharrow route has been slightly adjusted on Codsell Avenue, Maxwell Street, Waterloo Avenue, and Hove Street
+*Please note: Based on feedback, the sharrow route was slightly adjusted on Codsell Avenue, Maxwell Street, Waterloo Avenue, and Hove Street.

-The Steeprock-Bathurst Manor Cycling Connections project includes planned changes to:
+The Steeprock-Bathurst Manor Cycling Connections project included changes to:

 • Steeprock Drive: cycle tracks